The Sajama Lines

 1) How did they keep them so straight for such large distances, even over rugged terrain?

 3) Why did this continue over various cultures?
-Whoever started them would have had their own traditions and religion, and when the next people came along and overthrew them and implemented their own, why carry on the lines if it they are for religious purposes?
+Whoever started them would have had their own traditions and religion, and when the next people came along and overthrew them and implemented their own, why carry on the lines if they are for religious purposes?